aplee232/Alex-Lee-BSE-Portfolio/index.md

 # Ball Tracking Robot
-My project is a ball tracking robot, which as indicated by the name, tracks and follows a red ball.
-This robot utilizes computer vision in order to find and track an object with a fixed color.
+This ball tracking robot does exactly as its name indicates, it tracks and follows a ball.
+This robot uses a Raspberry Pi and PiCamera for computer vision in order to find and track an object of a fixed color.
+It then uses an ultrasonic sensor and DC motors to first find where the ball is, then follow it.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|